dwavesystems/dwave-ocean-sdk/docs/quantum_research/vignette_maxcut.rst

-The results show that quantum annealing on D-Wave's Advantage2 system finds a better mean approximation ratio for all problems and with much shorter sample times compared to LR-QAOA on IonQ's Forte and Aria systems.
+The results show that quantum annealing on D-Wave's Advantage2 system finds a better mean approximation ratio for all problems and with much shorter sample times compared to LR-QAOA on IonQ's Forte-1 and Aria-1 systems.
 All but one of the mean AR values for D-Wave's Advantage2 system are 1, corresponding to the optimal solution.

 .. table:: Approximation Ratios and Time per Sample